rust-lang/rust/text/0000-compile-time-asserts.md

 ## only warn, don't influence code generation

+The const evaluator should simply issue a warning and notify it's caller that the expression cannot be evaluated and should be translated.
 This has the disadvantage, that in release-mode statically known issues like overflow or shifting more than the number of bits available will not be caught even at runtime.

+On the other hand, this alternative does not change the behavior of existing code.

 # Unresolved questions